mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/arduino_baud.jpg)

 The Serial Monitor should output a string of characters that is your sensors address.
-Write this address down or save it somewhere to access it later when building the Temperature Logging Code.
+Write this address down or save it somewhere to access it later when using the OneWireExample or building the Temperature Logging Code.

 Example output from this sketch: